vitaliy-golomoziy/mageos-github-actions/semver-compare/README.md

 # "Semver Compare" Action

-A Github Action that semantically compares two versions, like 2.1.1 and 2.3.0
+A Github Action that semantically compares two versions, like 2.1.1 and 2.3.0.
+Returns -1 if first version is lower, 0 if they are equal and 1 otherwise

 ## Inputs